dib-lab/2017-dibsi-metagenomics/sourmash.md

 # A sourmash tutorial

 ## Objectives
-- compare reads to assemblies
+- Compare reads to assemblies
-- create and search a custom database
+- Create and search a custom database
-- compare datasets and build a tree
+- Compare datasets and build a tree
-- classify the components of a dataset
+- Determine what's in a metagenome (Taxonomic classification)

 ## Installing sourmash